peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 1. **Incident Response and Recovery**: Planning for and responding to security incidents is essential.
 Organizations need to have incident response plans in place to detect, contain, and recover from cyberattacks and breaches.

-1. **Security Awareness and Training**: People are often the weakest link in cybersecurity.
+1. **Security Awareness and Training**s: People are often the weakest link in cybersecurity.
 Security awareness programs educate employees and users about best practices, safe online behavior, and the risks associated with cyber threats.

 Cloud Security: As organizations increasingly move to cloud-based services and infrastructure, cloud security is critical.
 It involves securing cloud resources, data, and applications hosted by third-party providers.